Ben Lummis

-Ben Lummis (born Isileli Junior Brown on 1 June 1978) is a New Zealand R&B/pop/gospel recording artist who rose to musical fame as the winner of the first season of New Zealand Idol in 2004.
+Ben Lummis (born Isileli Junior Brown on 1 June 1978) is a New Zealand R&B/pop/gospel recording artist who won the first season of New Zealand Idol in 2004.

 Biography

 New Zealand Idol 2004

 Lummis auditioned for the first season of New Zealand Idol in early 2004, and after passing through the theatre rounds, he qualified for the semi-finals, where the public voted him through to the Top 10.
 Lummis landed in the bottom three contestants on three separate occasions but, from the top six onwards, he was never in the bottom three again, and on 10 May 2004, he was crowned as the first New Zealand Idol, defeating Michael Murphy.
 Lummis is one of only two Idol winners worldwide to land in the bottom three in the first week of the finals.
 The other is 2005 Canadian Idol Melissa O'Neil.

 Post Idol career

 2004–2005: One Road

-Immediately after his victory, Lummis signed a recording contract with music giant Sony BMG and released his debut single "They Can't Take That Away", which debuted at number one on the New Zealand Singles Chart.
+Immediately after his victory, Lummis signed a recording contract with Sony BMG and released his debut single "They Can't Take That Away", which debuted at number one on the New Zealand Singles Chart.
 It held the position for seven weeks and was certified 4xPlatinum, selling 40,000 copies.
 Lummis completed a nationwide New Zealand Idol Live! tour with his fellow finalists, and then on 15 June 2004, just four weeks after his Idol victory, Lummis released his debut album, One Road.
 The album sold 45,000 copies and was certified 3xPlatinum.
 Paul Ellis, Lummis's manager at the time and New Zealand Idol judge later described it as the "worst-sounding album of my entire career" due to the short timeframe in which it was produced.

 Three months after the release of his album, Lummis left his record label Sony BMG after a mutual disagreement.
-Many music industry observers stated that the move was interesting, as Lummis had held the top spot on the albums and singles chart simultaneously for more than a week with strong sales, but he was dropped by his label nevertheless.
+As Lummis had held the top spot on the albums and singles chart simultaneously for more than a week with strong sales, but he was dropped by his label nevertheless.